microsoft/Form-Recognizer-Toolkit/SampleCode/README.md

 > [!NOTE]
 > Form Recognizer is now **Azure AI Document Intelligence**!
- This repo has stopped updating on April 26, 2024, please select the new repo : [**Document Intelligence Code Samples**](https://github.com/Azure-Samples/document-intelligence-code-samples/tree/main).
+ The sample code part of this repo has stopped updating on April 26, 2024, please select the new repo : [**Document Intelligence Code Samples**](https://github.com/Azure-Samples/document-intelligence-code-samples/tree/main).

 This repository contains example code snippets showing how Azure AI Document Intelligence can be used to get insights from documents.